 Ms. Arrowood has also handled various novel cases and cases of first impression both at the trial court level and on appeal.
 Included among those cases are: Pettengill v.
 Morrison, Mahoney & Miller (426 Mass.
 253 (1997)); Darius v.
 City of Boston (433 Mass.
 274 (2001)); Gladu v.
 Boston IVF, (Mass., Middlesex County Super.
 Ct., No. 98-4189, Jan.
 30, 2004); First Enterprises, Ltd. v.
 Cooper, (425 Mass.
 344 (1997)); and Driscoll v.
 Milton Academy, 70 Mass.
 App.
 Ct.
 285 (2007).

 Ms. Arrowood's representation has included such prominent clients as Dr. Barry Sears, creator of the ZONE Diet, whom she successfully defended when he was sued for breach of contract in the United States District Court for the District of Massachusetts.
 The case was voted among the "Biggest Defense Wins of the Year" by Massachusetts Lawyers Weekly in 2003.
-Ms. Arrowood has also represented Staples, Inc., Fidelity Investments, Meredith Corporation (publisher of Better Homes and Gardens Magazine), and many other individuals and businesses of all types and sizes.
+Ms. Arrowood has also represented Staples, Inc., Fidelity Investments, Procter & Gamble, Meredith Corporation (publisher of Better Homes and Gardens Magazine), Ropes & Gray, as well as several other law firms and many other individuals and businesses of all types and sizes.

 Please visit our website for more information: www.arrowoodllp.com